mozilla/uniffi-rs/README.md

 enum to show up in that language.

 There is also more sophisticated stuff in there, like union types and nullable types.
-I haven't really thought about how to map those on to what we need.
+We haven't really thought about how to map those on to what we need.

 #### TODO: Nullable types